-If you have a lighting business, whether it be outdoor lighting, landscape lighting, lighting design or even if lighting is just one of your many services, you need to have a website that communicates the value of what you offer.
+If you have a lighting business, whether it be outdoor lighting, landscape lighting, lighting design, or even if the lighting is just one of your many services, you need to have a website that communicates the value of what you offer.
 Having such a website, however, will not drive new customers to your business unless people find it quickly and easily.
 To do that, you need to impress Google.
 In a sense, Google is your most important customer – they will provide you with more referrals than any of your other clients.
 You must convince Google that your company has value.

 CAST Lighting works closely with Search Engine Optimization (SEO) experts to learn how to best design and market websites to the lighting industry.
 The CAST Lighting website ranks very high in Google, and we work with CAST-trained contractors and architects to advise them on getting their sites up in the rankings as well.

 Google’s primary goal is to connect individuals with websites (and companies) that closely match what they seek.
 Google determines this using a complex (and secret) algorithm that includes over 200 factors that analyze the design, content, and history of a website, as well as such factors as popularity and linking from other sites to yours.

 While much of this seems daunting (even unfair) to the small business with a simple website, Google actually offers help to the enterprising business person in many ways - most of them free!
 Here are some very effective (free)steps to get your website higher in the Google rankings.

 - Google Local Business Center.This free listing service can immediately bring your business to the top of page one in Google.
 If a customer searches for ‘Landscape Lighting Boston’ and your business is in the region, then your business is displayed.
 Clicking onto your business name opens more information about your business including a link to your website.
 You can even post a coupon for your services for free.
 Another little known fact is that Google monitors a person’s browsing history and may know where you live.
 A person living near Springfield, MA can enter “Landscape Lighting” in their browser and see the same local listing.